ilyasergey/YSC2229/source/week-05_heaps.rst

     done;
     !res

-The main machinery of ``is_heap`` applies the definition given above, in a ``while``-loop for each element of the array ``arr``, relying on the copmarator ``comp``.
+The main machinery of ``is_heap`` applies the definition given above, in a ``while``-loop for each element of the array ``arr``, relying on the comparator ``comp``.
 Notice that the first loop condition ``!i <= len / 2 - 1`` makes it iterate only until the middle of the array.
 In fact, one does not need to check the second half of the array, as it *only contains leaves* (i.e., tree nodes with no children).
 This is a rather curious fact that is explained by the exponential nature of the binary tree growth: in a complete tree, half of all its nodes are leaves, and, thus, in a binary heap, only the first half of an array corresponds to nodes that might have children (but do not have to, as on the image above).

 We can now check that our array is indeed a heap::